aoifemcoleman/Wellness-Walchensee/README.md

 - Realtime reservation form, where guests can select a package and room of their choice on their selected date based on the availability communicated from the back-end.

 ## Testing

+The website has been tested on multiple devices and browsers.
+It has been manually tested on Google Chrome, Firefox and Safari desktops, as well as Android and macOS.
+Within Chrome developer tools, the website has been tested on multiple different devices of various viewport widths and heights, and is fully responsive.

+The website was also tested for Accessibility, and received a score of 100% using Lighthouse in Chrome Developer Tools.